Jakatut/Poster/README.md

 # Social Media/blog API

-A simple blog api allowing users to preform basic CRUD operations on a blog post.
-Users can add images to the blog post which are stored on Google Cloud Storage.
+A simple PHP API using the Laravel Lumen framework Image storage in disk is available, with storage in Google Cloud Storage supported.
+Automated tests can be run using phpunit.

-Posts can be liked and commented on.
+Post can be created with a body and image.
+Posts can also be commented on and liked.

 ## Setup